CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 necessarily need to be issued after the Delta Certificate is issued.

-After the Delta Certificate is issued, the certification authority compares the signature, issuer, subjectPublicKeyInfo, and extensions fields of the Delta Certificate and the to-be-signed certificate which will contain the DCD extension.
+After the Delta Certificate is issued, the certification authority compares the signature, issuer, subject, subjectPublicKeyInfo, and extensions fields of the Delta Certificate and the to-be-signed certificate which will contain the DCD extension.
 The certification authority then populates the delta certificate descriptor extension with the values of the fields which differ from the Delta Certificate.
 The ordering of extensions in the DCD extension's "extensions" field MUST be the same as the ordering of those extensions in the Base Certificate.
 Maintaining this relative ordering ensures that the Delta Certificate's extensions can be constructed with a single pass.

 The certification authority then adds the computed DCD extension to the to-be-signed Base Certificate and signs the Base Certificate.